 We continue to look back on our year with a reflection on JTI & CJP Community Action Day from Amanda Lewis, a rising senior at Peabody Veterans Memorial High School.
-Amanda joined us in New Orleans for Habitat for Humanity in February and in the coming year she will be one of our Peer Leadership Fellows.
-Community Action Day is our biggest program of the year, with more than 200 participants coming together for an amazing day that serves multiple organizations that help make our community better like Plummer Youth Promise, LifeBridge, Lynn Shelter Association, and more.
+Amanda joined us in New Orleans for Habitat for Humanity in February, and in the coming year, she will be one of our Peer Leadership Fellows.
+Community Action Day is our biggest program of the year, with more than 200 participants coming together for a fantastic day that serves multiple organizations that help make our community better like Plummer Youth Promise, LifeBridge, Lynn Shelter Association, and more.

 On April 14th, JTI hosted its annual community action day event at Plummer Youth Promise in Salem.
 The day was filled with so many fun projects that required people of all ages to come together.
 Some of the projects involved painting a mural, gardening, building shelving, painting picnic tables, etc.